Handling Brake Failure: Common Causes, Warning Signals & What To DoUpdated Dec. 29, 2020

 If you do not use your parking brake regularly, corrosion on the brake cable can render it ineffective.
 Forgetting to disengage the parking brake is also a common problem for many drivers.
 This will lead to premature wear, overheating and in time, parking brake failure.

-Parking brakes are often overlooked, as modern vehicles are built with an automatic wheel-locking system which engages when the car is parked.
+Parking brakes are often overlooked, as modern vehicles are built with an automatic wheel-locking system that engages when the car is parked.
 Nonetheless, it is a legal requirement in many states for the parking brake or emergency brake to be engaged on a parked vehicle.
 Plus, the parking brake may be your only hope if your regular brakes fail.
 Therefore, it needs to be kept in good working order.

 Would you pass a driving test today?